It looks like a lot of free things are boring and/or require you to actually have friends. Aren’t there any fun things I can do by myself?

 9. Take a walk in the park.
 Likely, there’s either a park or a secluded rural area within walking distance of where you live.
 Set out on foot to go there, then just wander around enjoying what you can observe and take in.
 Enjoy the natural beauty around you.
 Even better, find a nice secluded place and engage in another of the activities on this list in a wonderful natural environment.

 10. Listen to a podcast.
 Podcasts are wonderful snippets of intelligent (mostly) and engaging talk radio, where people pour out their hearts and ideas for you to hear – for free.
-All you have to do is find them and download them.
-To get started, try downloading a podcast receiving program to collect them for you – I quite like Juice.
-Here are ten podcasts I quite enjoy to get you started: The Splendid Table (on food topics), Marketplace (on economics and business), Speaking of Faith (on religion), Fresh Air (interviews of general interest), This American Life (quirky general interest stuff), This Week in Tech (technology news), Car Talk (automotive news and tips), Keith and the Girl (pop culture), Free Talk Live (non-partisan politics), and Nobody Likes Onions (comedy).
+Here are 10 podcasts I quite enjoy to get you started: The Splendid Table (on food topics), Marketplace (on economics and business), Speaking of Faith (on religion), Fresh Air (interviews of general interest), This American Life (quirky general interest stuff), This Week in Tech (technology news), Car Talk (automotive news and tips), Keith and the Girl (pop culture), Free Talk Live (non-partisan politics), and Nobody Likes Onions (comedy).

 11. Learn a simple papercraft.
 Papercraft includes everything from origami (and neat things like paper snowflakes) to full paper models of … well, anything.
 The excellent OrigamiVideo.net has a huge collection of videos on how to get started making almost anything origami (and many other papercraft projects, too).

 12. Do a crossword or a sudoku puzzle.
 Paper-and-pencil puzzles are a great way to stretch your mind in new directions.
-You can easily get them for free – the New York Times gives out a free crossword each day, an excellent free British-style cryptic crossword from The Herald, and a huge number of free sudoku puzzles at WebSudoku should provide you with more than enough puzzle-solving pleasure for a long time.
+You can easily get them for free – the New York Times gives out a free crossword each day, while an excellent free British-style cryptic crossword from The Herald or a huge number of free sudoku puzzles at WebSudoku should provide you with more than enough puzzle-solving pleasure for a long time.

 13. Teach yourself solitaire (or a solitaire variant).
 All you need is a deck of cards, a logical mind, and plenty of spare time.
 Klondike is the most well known one, but there are a lot of fun solitaire games out there: Freecell, Golf, Patience, and Beleaguered Castle.
 There are many others – here’s a sampling of ones to try.